boltops-tools/terraspace-docs/_docs/vs/tsc-vs-tfc.md

 ![](https://img.boltops.com/images/terraspace/cloud/stacks/terraform-runs.png)

 A difference is that with Terraspace, you don't have to create the stack ahead of time like you have to do Terraform Cloud workspaces.
 With Terraspace, you codify things like tfvars and reference secrets and deploy.
-Terraspace simply creates the stacks as needed.
-There's less manual work.
+There's no need to manually precreate workspaces or stacks.
+They get created as you deploy.

 ## Team Management